 What does this mean?
 The basic result is that the Levoit model is significantly quieter during operation.
 As a matter of fact, on low and medium settings, it has to be one of the quietest air purifiers I’ve ever heard!

 Don’t get me wrong: the AC4825 is quiet and the many happy buyer reviews back up my statement.
 However, the Levoit was even more quiet than I could have imagined.

 When it’s in use, it’s so amazingly quiet that sometimes you can’t even tell it’s on!
 For those who hate annoying noise, that’s a definite plus.

-The AC4825, however, has two internal fan sections which can move more air much more rapidly (and hence are better for larger rooms) but produce a bit more noise.
+The AC4825, however, has two internal fan sections that can move more air much more rapidly (and hence are better for larger rooms) but produce a bit more noise.

 Additionally, due to its design, the AC4825’s electronics produce a small amount of “whirring” noise from how it drives the internal electric motor when in use.
 It’s a very minor detail, but I like people to be aware before buying.

 As I’m very picky and have good hearing I can hear the difference.
 However, I’m still very happy with my AC4825.
 It produces a nice, steady sound like white noise that’s hardly noticeable in practice.

-I did notice that you need to give it some time in use before it breaks in and can actually become more pleasant-sounding.
+I did notice that you need to give it some time in use before it breaks in and can become more pleasant-sounding.

 Pros and cons comparisons